algolia/shipjs/GUIDE.md

 ```

 By default, `publishCommand` returns `yarn publish` or `npm publish`.
 You can override it like the above to release it to wherever you want.

+If you have configured `monorepo`, this command will run in each package in `monorepo.packagesToPublish`.

 ## All Configurations